bahamas10/hueadm/README.md

     uniqueid: 'removed'
     swversion: 5.50.1.19085

+Lights can also be identified by name, as long as the name is unique:

+    $ hueadm light "Test Light 1"
+    [same output as above]

 All subcommands allow for `-j` or `--json` to be specified to force the output to be JSON.